zenovak/AndroidJava/16_RecyclerView/README.md

 - `Model` class which represents each individual entry in our json
 - `RecyclerViewAdapter` class which will inflate the view layouts
 - `ViewHolder` class which the `RecyclerViewAdapter` enforces the use of.
 - `model_items_view` which is the XML resources that defines each individual list item's UI appearance.
-The `ListView` will arrange each individual item's view on top of each other automatically and dictate the lifecycle calls.
+The `LayoutManager` will arrange each individual item's view on top of each other automatically and dictate the lifecycle calls.